CPS: New HS in South Loop could phase in, while NTA phases out

 However, CPS still won’t reveal any boundaries to attend its proposed high school.

-NTA families have protested the closure, saying that their school, which holds the district’s second highest rating while serving mostly low-income African-American children, shouldn’t be shut down to accommodate wealthier families moving into the booming South Loop.
+NTA families continue to protest the recently publicized closure, saying that their school, which holds the district’s second-highest rating while serving mostly low-income African-American children, shouldn’t be shut down to accommodate wealthier families moving into the booming South Loop.

+Local School Council chair Elisabeth Greer said although NTA families just found out about CPS plans in the spring, district and public officials had been discussing turning the building into a high school for at least five years, without involving her school community.
+She said the meetings and subsequent adjustments are “a weak attempt on CPS’ part to claim that they are being ‘transparent,’ when in fact, powerful political forces have been plotting this behind the scenes for years.”

+“All of their revisions have been in response to our objections; whereas, if we at NTA had been brought to the table during the initial discussion of turning NTA into a high school, the conversation would have been more fruitful,” Greer said.

 And the Chinatown community has been lobbying for a high school on the Near South Side for decades, saying Chinese-American students have to travel to attend good schools.
 Community leaders also say they don’t want to profit at anyone else’s expense.